romeerez/orchid-orm/packages/docs/src/guide/migration-commands.md

 ## generate migration

-Generate a new migration file, use `generate` command is aliased with `g`:
+Generate a new migration file, use the `generate` command is aliased with `g`:

 ```sh
 npm run db g migrationName
 ```

-If migration name matches one of known patterns, it will generate a template:
+If the migration name matches one of the known patterns, it will generate a template:

 - `create${table name}` for creating a new table
 - `drop${table name}` for dropping a table